hossamnasser938/JavaScript-Essential-Training-Course-Documentation/3. Working with data/working_with_data.md

 console.log("colors: " + colors);
 ```
 output: ["red", "purple", "yellow", "blue"]
         * adds a number of items starting from a specific index.
-For that purpose ` splice ` takes as arguments an unlimited number of arguments: the first is the index to start adding items from, the second is the number of items to be removed and for **adding** purpose this argument should be zero, and the rest of arguments are the items to be added.
+For that purpose ` splice ` takes an unlimited number of arguments: the first is the index to start adding items from, the second is the number of items to be removed and for **adding** purpose this argument should be zero, and the rest of arguments are the items to be added.
 ```
 colors.splice(1, 0, "purple", "yellow");
 console.log("colors: " + colors);